Superfund

 Crude Oil and Chemical Taxes

 Without Polluter Pays taxes, the Superfund program has become largely reliant on taxpayer money; according to a 2015 Government Accountability Office (GAO) report, taxpayers cover 80% of Superfund costs.
 To shift the financial responsibility of Superfund site cleanup away from taxpayers and back to those responsible for the pollution, Rep. Earl Blumenauer (D-OR) introduced the Superfund Restoration Act in July, 2019.
-By raising more funds for the Superfund program, this legislation would hopefully allow the program to work more effectively and efficiently.
+By raising more funds for the Superfund program, this legislation would ideally allow the program to work more effectively and efficiently.

 If enacted, this bill would make the following changes: